Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

    - job_name: 'qumulo'

       static_configs:
-         # The hostname of your cluster.
-We recommend using
+         # The DNS name or IP address in your Qumulo cluster.
-         # a DNS record associated with one or more floating
+         # We recommend using a DNS name that resolves to a
-         # IP addresses from the cluster.
+         # floating IP address.
          - targets: ['<Hostname>:8000']

       metrics_path: '/v2/metrics/endpoints/default/data'